SergeiVasilchenko/consultplace_crm/README.md

 2. **Add secrets to the git repository:**

-   In **Settings > Secrets and variables > Actions** for the repository, the following secrets must be specified:
+   The following Git Actions secrets must be specified **Settings > Secrets and variables > Actions** for your repository (do this step anyway despite skipping the Step 1 above):
    - `BOT_TOKEN`
    - `SECRET_KEY`
    - `POSTGRES_DB`